gopeter/semantic-metro-map/README.md

 [Live demo on Heroku](http://semantic-metro-map.herokuapp.com) (runs with 1 dyno so first start could take a while)

+Create your own semantic SVG file with the [`semantic-metro-map-generator`](https://github.com/gopeter/semantic-metro-map-generator).

 **No database, no unnecessary or redundant files, just one .svg.**

 ## Installation